-Is any moving object, other than the target vehicle, that can produce false or incorrect radar reading.
-The most common sources are vibrating or rotating signs near the roadway; fan blades moving inside or outside the patrol car (air conditioner, heater, defroster or engine fan); Another moving vehicle that reflects radar waves better than the target vehicle; and multiple targets in the main radar beam causing multiple reflections of nearly equal strength and making the display read, high, low, or completely blank.
+2. Mechanical Interference is any moving object, other than the target vehicle, that can produce a false or incorrect radar reading, the most common sources are vibrating or rotating signs near the roadway; fan blades moving inside or outside the patrol car (air conditioner, heater, defroster or engine fan);

-3.5.3.3 Multi-Path Beam Cancellation
+Another moving vehicle that reflects radar waves better than the target vehicle; and multiple targets in the main radar beam causing multiple reflections of nearly equal strength and making the display read, high, low, or completely blank.

-Occurs when the radar signal returning directly to the radar gun from the target vehicle is canceled by a secondary reflected signal.
-This cancellation can occur while the target remains in plain view of the operator.
-The display may blank or suddenly switch to another vehicle beside or behind the original target until the cancellation ceases.
+3. Multi-Path Beam Cancellation occurs when the radar signal returning directly to the radar gun from the target vehicle is canceled by a secondary reflected signal, this cancellation can occur while the target remains in plain view of the operator, the display may blank or suddenly switch to another vehicle beside or behind the original target until the cancellation ceases.